ManuelGil/vscode-auto-barrel/README.md

 Configure Auto Barrel settings in your `.vscode/settings.json` file to tailor the behavior of the barrel file generation process according to your project's needs.

 - `autoBarrel.language.defaultLanguage`: The default language for the barrel file.
-Supported languages are `typescript` and `javascript`.
-Default is `typescript`.
+Supported languages are `TypeScript` and `JavaScript`.
+Default is `TypeScript`.
 - `autoBarrel.files.disableRecursiveBarrelling`: Whether to disable recursive barrelling for subdirectories.
 Default is `false`.
 - `autoBarrel.files.includeExtensionOnExport`: An array of file extensions to include when exporting modules.
 Default is `["ts", "tsx", "vue"]`.
 - `autoBarrel.files.ignoreFilePathPatternOnExport`: An array of file path patterns to ignore when exporting modules.
 Default is `["**/*.spec.*", "**/*.test.*"]`.